aellonk/aellonk.github.io/_posts/2017-11-30-cli_gem_to_find_adventures.markdown

 ---

-I just finished coding a Ruby CLI gem to find outdoor adventures in any state based on an activity.
+I coded a Ruby CLI gem to find outdoor adventures in any state based on an activity.
 It scrapes data from [The Outbound Collective](https://www.theoutbound.com/) website.
 I frequent this site to find recommended hikes and I've even [posted](https://www.theoutbound.com/aellon) a few.

 At first I was overwhelmed by the CLI Data Gem project.
 I ended up completing the whole next section of the curriculum on SQL before going back to tackle it.
 After I watched Avi's [daily deal](https://www.youtube.com/watch?v=_lDExWIhYKI) gem walkthrough video and browsed the references provided, such as the [World's Best Restaurants gem](https://github.com/dannyd4315/worlds-best-restaurants-cli-gem), I felt ready to start coding.
 I found that I was more motivated than ever and I looked forward to working on it each day.